Recipe Manager

 - Lets you go hands-free with voice control (in some apps)

-Cook mode transforms a recipe manager from a reference tool into an active cooking assistant.
+Cook mode transforms a recipe keeper from a reference tool into an active cooking assistant.
+After cooking from my phone for a year, I can't go back to propping open a physical cookbook.

 Common problems with recipe managers